Listen to the Podcast

 Balance your positions

-Let’ just say I was short at these highs, then as we get into more and more events and events start to unfold on events that I’m aware of are coming up, I try to be a little more neutral, or a little bit balanced, have a few positions to the longs, have a few positions to the shorts, I try to be a little more balanced if I have many positions from before.
+Let’ just say I was short at these highs, then as we get into more and more events, and events start to unfold on events that I’m aware of are coming up, I try to be a little more neutral, or a little bit balanced, have a few positions to the longs, have a few positions to the shorts, I try to be a bit more balanced if I have many positions from before.

 The market always looks for balance

 What I found over the years is when you actually have everybody on one side, remember, when everybody is on one side, eventually it has to tip the other way, because there’s just so much weight in the other direction, so you get to that point where you have everybody being bullish, the market, then all of a sudden has to go to the bearish side, because you just have such a stretching effect, there’s just so much weight that it can only go down, because if everybody’s position on one side, for sellers to come in, you have to have then selling pressure coming in, in order to balance it out, it’s just the natural way that the market works.

 And the same thing on the downside, if you have a lot of sellers, just if you take, let’s say, in January this major sell-off, if there are so many people on the other side, and prices are so far extended to the downside, then all of a sudden, everybody that’s selling, 90% of the people were selling, now you got the rest of the people, or some of the people now stepping in and say: I’ve already sold and made my profits on the short side, why don’t I step in and now it’s more favorable to actually go long because we’re so far away from those highs again, so again, the market’s looking for balance.

 Think about your risk

 And when you get into these events, you have to always think about your risk, and what is happening underneath the surface.